Anonymous error message system

 Anonymity is not possible everywhere.
 In some processes, reported errors can easily be assigned to persons.

-Nevertheless, care should be taken to maximize anonymity.
-At a minimum, there should also be the possibility of an additional anonymous error message Company give.
+Nevertheless, the greatest possible anonymity should be ensured.
+At least there should also be the possibility of an additional anonymous error message in the company.

 Systematic detection of all errors